WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/verifiable_displays.md

 The current Blockcerts ecosystem allows the display to vary across devices; i.e. the browser displays a larger set of fields than a more abbreviated mobile wallet view.
 But again, a common set of fields is assumed.

 Display customization is enabled in the open source; for example, an issuer can customize their credential display by adding a Flask Themes to the cert-viewer project.
-All components are open source, so the issuer could extend/customize any component (such as the mobile wallet), although this involved more work.
+All components are open source, so the issuer could extend/customize any component (such as the mobile wallet), although this involves more work.

 The Blockcerts open source also supports a `displayHtml` field, and the open source viewers understand to parse the HTML from that field.
-But we do not promote the use of that (it was a tentative compromise solution), and this point we intend to deprecate that field, as it intertwines display and content, bloats the size, and generally is an inelegant solution.
+But we do not promote the use of that (it was a tentative compromise solution).
+At this point, we intend to deprecate that field, as it intertwines display and content, bloats the size, and is a generally inelegant solution.

 These methods allow issuers to customize both the format of credentials (font, field order) and content (e.g. additional custom fields, in the case the issuer has added important extension fields).